I-2-0-80.Administrative Law Judge (ALJ) File

 Copies of any correspondence with the claimant, other parties, representatives, expert witnesses, etc.

-The claim file (CF) contains the official record of a case.
-Therefore, ensure that all documents which properly belong in the CF are placed in it.
+The claim file (CF) (whether electronic or paper) contains the official record of a case.
+Therefore, ensure that all documents that properly belong in the CF are placed in it.
 If the ALJ decides that any of these documents should be retained in the ALJ file, make and retain copies.